 How to Photograph a Group Portrait

 Have you ever faced the challenge of photographing a group portrait?
-Back in the day I used to run a wedding/family portrait studio.
-So family portraits; reunions; kindergarten and school photography; and debutant balls provided me with plenty of practice photographing group portraits.
+Back in the day I used to run a wedding/portrait studio so family portraits; reunions; kindergarten and school photography; and debutant balls provided me with plenty of practice photographing group portraits.

 The above photo was made under lovely, soft verandah lighting at the Cemetery of St. Sebastian in historic and beautiful Salzburg, Austria.
-Numerous luminaries are buried at St. Sebastian including Amadeus Mozart.
+Numerous luminaries and historical figures are buried at St. Sebastian including the wife and father of Wolfgang Amadeus Mozart.

 You'll notice that the figures in the sculpture have been arranged in such a way that enables us to see them.
 There's no little guy lost behind some dude with an afro.
 Let's look at some of the techniques used to achieve the desired result.

-Placing the group into rows also provides a sense of 3-dimensional space (i.e., foreground, mid ground and background) which, in the case of people-based photography, produces a more realistic affect.
+Placing the group into rows also provides a sense of three-dimensional space (i.e., foreground, mid ground and background) which, in the case of people-based photography, produces a more realistic affect.

 Let's put our cameras down for a moment.
 Imagine you're an artist making a drawing.